Consultations and campaigns

 Consulting young people

-The young carers contribute through our Forum: a junior forum for children aged 8-11 and a senior for 12 upwards.
+There is a junior forum for children aged 8-11 and a senior forum for 12 upwards.
 Our forum members contribute their ideas, and many have spoken at events, on television and on radio, gaining new skills and making young carers’ situations real for professionals and public.

 Opportunities range from being part of focus groups, to one-off sessions, and questionnaire-style feedback.
 There are usually many ways to give your views.

-Click the button below to see consultations, taking place in Surrey and nationally that you might like to take part in.
+Click the button below to see consultations, taking place in Surrey and across the UK that you might like to take part in.

 Action for Carers is often involved with, or actively supporting, campaigns that will benefit carers.